-The Association accepts the following four levels of Electronic Signatures (eSignatures):
+The Association accepts the following four levels of electronic signatures (eSignatures):

-Online Member Services Personal Identification Number (PIN): When using ADGA online member services you are assigned a PIN to authenticate your identity.
-Once logged in with the authenticated identity, you may complete all online applications including but not limited to registration
+- Online Member Services Personal Identification Number (PIN): When using ADGA online member services you are assigned a PIN to authenticate your identity.
+Once logged in with the authenticated identity, you may complete all online applications. - 2.

-- applications, service memos, AI service memos, and performance program applications and renewals. - 2.
 Image of Your Signature: When you sign documents and send by fax, or scan and email as a PDF, DOC or other document file, your signature is considered part of the scanned image and is acceptable for most ADGA purposes.
-You can also insert an image of your signature (in any format such as pdf, jpg, gif, png, etc.) into a PDF, DOC or other document file and is acceptable.
-However, this method of signing is not acceptable when the original document must be returned.
-Election ballots are an example of when this form is not acceptable.
+You can also insert an image of your signature (in any format such as pdf, jpg, gif, png, etc.) into a PDF, DOC or other document file and is acceptable. - A Federal E-Sign - Signature: This is the signing of your name to a document electronically by typing your name in one of the following formats: /s/John Doe or: /John Doe/.
+Both the // and the /s/ methods are considered your signature under the Federal E-Sign act. - Adobe EchoSign, DocuSign, or other similar eSignature service: An online service that provides an electronic version of your signature is considered a legal signature.